POWER-KI/POWER-KI/README.md

 <h2>CHANGE LOG (ver.
 11 CodeName: Veloce)</h2>

+32.90 - 14/09/21
+- new installer compatible with the requirements of Microsoft Store.

 32.87 - 02/09/21
 - installer modified to check for VCredist X86 and run it in quiet mode.